Saamiya96/Saamiya96/README.md

  - 🔭 I’m currently working on: **building my portfolio**.

-- 🌱 I’m currently learning: **JavaScript Algorithms and Data Structures Certification** from freeCodeCamp.
+- 🌱 I’m currently learning: **JRuby** from Exercism.

-- 🌟 My 2023 Goal: Get a **Software Engineering/Developer** job!
+- 🌟 My 2023 Goal: Become an **Instructor and Mentor** for aspiring students who want to get into tech!

-- ⚡ **About me**: I used to work as a radiographer and now have completed a 13 weeks of fullstack developer training with [futureproof] in HTML, CSS, Node.js, SQL, NoSQL, Docker, React, Python, Django and Flask!
+- ⚡ **About me**: I used to work as a radiographer and now undertaking a Software Developer Apprenticeship at an energy company!
+I will undergo my trainig at [Makers Academy]!

 </h3>